-The policies for all resources are based on user identity (and in some cases on group membership associated with the user identity).
+This section outlines the general DAC policy in AIX 5.2 as implemented for resources where access is controlled by permission bits and optionally, extended permissions; principally these are the objects in the file system.
+In all cases the policy is based on user identity (and in some cases on group membership associated with the user identity).
 To allow for enforcement of the DAC policy, all users must be identified and their identities authenticated.